Jbleezy/BO1-Reimagined/README.md

 * Get Ballistic Sickle weapon files completely working
 * Add correct Combat Sickle melee sounds
 * Get Thundergun weapon files completely working
-* QED starbust weapon: try making a new weaponfile for the explosive weapons with 0 player damage
-* Health bar for player's health?
 * Make it so Death Machine and FG42 weapon models look better with higher FOV
 * Add sprint and dive anims on waw weapons
 * Fix sprint and dive anims on ray gun